Climate and Average Weather Year Round in Calgary Canada

 In Calgary, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Calgary begins around June 24 and lasts for 3.4 months, ending around October 6.
-On July 29, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 68% of the time, and overcast or mostly cloudy 32% of the time.
+The clearer part of the year in Calgary begins around June 25 and lasts for 3.4 months, ending around October 5.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Calgary varies significantly throughout the year.

-The wetter season lasts 4.5 months, from May 2 to September 18, with a greater than 19% chance of a given day being a wet day.
-The chance of a wet day peaks at 34% on June 17.
+The wetter season lasts 4.6 months, from May 1 to September 18, with a greater than 19% chance of a given day being a wet day.
+The month with the most wet days in Calgary is June, with an average of 9.9 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Calgary changes throughout the year.

 Rain alone is the most common for 7.0 months, from April 2 to November 1.
-The highest chance of a day with rain alone is 34% on June 17.
+The month with the most days of rain alone in Calgary is June, with an average of 9.9 days.

 Snow alone is the most common for 5.0 months, from November 1 to April 2.
-The highest chance of a day with snow alone is 6% on November 20.
+The month with the most days of snow alone in Calgary is November, with an average of 1.6 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Calgary experiences significant seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 6.1 months, from April 10 to October 12, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around June 14, with an average total accumulation of 2.9 inches.
+The rainy period of the year lasts for 6.1 months, from April 10 to October 13, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Calgary is June, with an average rainfall of 2.9 inches.

-The rainless period of the year lasts for 5.9 months, from October 12 to April 10.
-The least rain falls around January 27, with an average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 5.9 months, from October 13 to April 10.
+The month with the least rain in Calgary is January, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.